EricBatlle/SimpleUnityTCP/README.md

 If you want to open the project, you will need to have **Unity** installed with the **version 2017 or higher**.

-If you only want to scratch the code, either inside the unity project or simply dragging the **.cs** classes on your editor, you have to watch on to this classes, which are located on ``Assets``:
+If you only want to scratch the code, either inside the unity project or simply dragging the **.cs** classes on your editor, you have to watch on to this classes, which are located on ``Assets\Scripts``:

 * ``Server.cs``
 * ``Client.cs``